top of page

 I looked into the Garmin range (other brands are available) and opted for the Garmin inReach Mini; not only can I text home, but it also pings my location when I send a message.
 Home can also access my account and see where I am even if I don't text.
 Plus, if I have an accident, there is a button to call mountain rescue.
 It gives my loved ones peace of mind, and I feel safer as I'm not just relying on my phone.

 The Garmin inReach Mini costs around £300, which is really expensive; however, I feel it's worth the money for what you get.
-Please note you also have to pay monthly for ongoing use; I pay £12.99 a month, including free and unlimited pre-written messages.
+Please note that you also have to pay monthly for ongoing use; I pay £12.99 a month, which includes free and unlimited pre-written messages.

-If you have an iPhone 14 or iPhone 14 Pro running on iOS 16.1 or a later version, it is possible to share your location through satellite using the Find My app even when you are not within cellular or Wi-Fi range.
-See more details here additionally when mobile and Wi-Fi coverage is unavailable, you have the option to send emergency messages to the authorities through satellite by utilizing Emergency SOS.
-Additionally, the Find My app permits location sharing via satellite with others.
+If you have an iPhone 14 or iPhone 14 Pro running on iOS 16.1 or a later version, you can share your location through satellite using the Find My App even when you are not within cellular or Wi-Fi range.
+See more details here.
+Additionally, when mobile and Wi-Fi coverage is unavailable, you have the option to send emergency messages to the authorities through satellite by utilizing Emergency SOS.
+Additionally, the Find My App permits location sharing via satellite with others.
 See here.

 There is also an SMS emergency service initially designed for deaf people; however, hikers are now using it as it's easier to get a text signal than a call.
-Please note you have to register beforehand to be able to use it. https://www.emergencysms.net/
+Please note you have to register beforehand to use it. https://www.emergencysms.net/

 #4 - Use A Map And Compass